 Module basic module

-Common properties and methods of the Url class are as follows:
+Commonly used properties and methods of the Url class are as follows:

 Attributes:

-• href: Returns the full URL string.
+• href: Returns the complete URL string.

 • protocol: The protocol part of the URL.